jamieapps101/cli_graph/README.md

      grapes bananas oranges apples
 ```

-**Note** : This crate is still quite young and its API will likely change.
+**Note** : This crate is still quite young and it's API will likely change.
 If this is an issue, please constrain the version in the Cargo.toml.